 The Northwestern Lehigh School District School Counseling Program collaborates with students, faculty, parents, and the community to provide all students with the differentiated opportunities and resources needed to acquire developmentally appropriate skills.
-Services are provided in academic, career, personal and social development areas to assist students to become effective lifelong learners, achieve success in school, live successful and rewarding lives, and become contributing members of society.
+Services are provided in academic, career, personal and social development areas to assist students to become effective lifelong learners, achieving success in school, living successful and rewarding lives, and becoming contributing members of society.

 Health Services are provided by School Nurses and Health Aides in each of Northwestern Lehigh School District’s school buildings.
 Additionally, educational and awareness aspects are integrated into our guidance and general health and science instruction.

 Please see the related file at the bottom of this page for Chapter 15 Procedural Safeguards.Instructional Support Team/ Student Assistance Program: